Aṅguttara Nikāya 11.14

 Yampi, subhūti, bhikkhu catunnaṁ jhānānaṁ ābhicetasikānaṁ diṭṭhadhammasukhavihārānaṁ nikāmalābhī hoti akicchalābhī akasiralābhī, idampi, subhūti, saddhassa saddhāpadānaṁ hoti.

-When a mendicant gets the four absorptions, this is an outcome of faith.
+When a mendicant gets the four absorptions, this is evidence of faith.

 Puna caparaṁ, subhūti, bhikkhu anekavihitaṁ pubbenivāsaṁ anussarati,